Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Put the answer first.
 Lead each section with the direct response to the question your heading poses.
 Follow with supporting detail, not the other way around.
 Use descriptive H2s and H3s that match the short, keyword-based queries Perplexity generates internally.
 “How Perplexity selects citations” is better than “The selection process.”

 Keep paragraphs to 2 to 4 sentences.
 Lists and tables are easier for models to parse and quote cleanly.
-If you’re writing about AI-optimized content, structure it the way AI engines actually consume it.
+Because the Search API extracts up to 4,096 tokens per page by default (roughly the first 3,000 words), your most citable content needs to land in the front half of your page.
+If you’re writing about AI content optimization, structure it the way AI engines actually consume it.

 3. Answer questions with citable specifics